-For the children’s safety, all volunteer helpers are required to have DBS clearance before they begin work in the school.
+Our overriding concern is always for the safety and well-being of the children in our care and this underpins our acceptance of all volunteers in school.
+All volunteers are required to have DBS clearance before they begin work in the school.
 The Head Teacher has the authority not to accept the help of volunteers if they believe it will not be in the best interests of the children.

 When volunteers arrive in the school they must sign in at the main school office.
 They will be supplied with appropriate identification, which they should wear at all times in school.
 The signing-in process will give the date and time of their arrival.
 They must also sign out, stating the time they are leaving, and return their badge.